FK Novi Pazar: Supporters

 The three largest supporters groups of FK Novi Pazar are known as Torcida Sandžak, Ultra Azzurro and Ekstremi.
 Organized tifo support for FK Novi Pazar was first established in the late 1980s.
 Ultras of Fenerbahçe first recognized the fans of FK Novi Pazar in 2011, and a friendship now exists between the ultras of the clubs from Istanbul and Novi Pazar.

 Ultras in Novi Pazar have Right-Wing views and have a recent history of both scandalous and disrespectful displays.
 In October 2012, Ekstremi held up a mocking display about the illegal organ harvesting in Kosovo as a provocation to Rad, a team from outside of Novi Pazar from where the supporters were mostly Christian Serbs.
 The incident garnered shocked reactions from media and government officials both in Serbia and in other countries.
 However, ultras in Novi Pazar are also known to act respectfully to visiting teams from outside of Novi Pazar.

-In April 2013, during a home match against Partizan Belgrade, a supporter of FK Novi Pazar threw an activated homemade explosive device to the visiting supporters, who fell to the athletic field and did not explode.
+In April 2013, during a home match against Partizan Belgrade, a supporter of FK Novi Pazar threw an activated homemade explosive device to the visiting supporters, which fell to the athletic field and did not explode.
 The explosive device was wrapped with tape and filled with nails.
-It was the same person, who caused on 26 November 2011, a false bomb alarm in the Novi Pazar City Stadium, which caused a criminal charge against him of causing panic.
+It was the same person who caused, on 26 November 2011, a false bomb alarm in the Novi Pazar City Stadium, leading to a criminal charge against him of causing panic.
 FK Novi Pazar club management sharply condemned the action.

 Torcida Sandžak, on a different note, earned worldwide recognition when the group organized a protest in the form of a public march which was attended by thousands of people.
 The protest was held in a peaceful manner without negative incidents.